Shopify/slate/README.md

 - Will not address any community reported issues except ones that implicate Shopify security

 ### Should I continue using Slate?
 You may.
-As it is, Slate is still useful for themes development.
+As it is, Slate is still useful for Shopify themes development.

 ### What happened?
 Why are you stopping?
 Will Shopify work on Slate in the future?
-Due to Shopify priorities and resource constraints, we have decided to put more emphasis on another project rather than Slate.
-We have plans to return back to Slate when our priorities shifts back to Slate.
+Due to Shopify priorities and resource constraints, we have decided to put more emphasis on other projects.
+We have plans to return to Slate once our priorities change.
 While evaluating the current state of Slate, there are two key developer workflows that we are not satisfied with:

 - **Local development** - Slate is not a true local development environment
 - **File integrity (GitFlow and code version control)** - Slate does not offer the ability to be the source of truth for theme files